nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_smb_share/files_smb_share.md

 ## Overview

-In this exercise you will create and test a SMB share, used to support home directories, user profiles, and other unstructured file data such as departmental shares commonly accessed by Windows clients.
+In this exercise you will create and test a SMB share.
+SMB share are used to support home directories, user profiles, and other unstructured file data such as departmental shares commonly accessed by Windows clients.

 ## Lab Setup